Eccentric Binary Black Hole Simulations with Numerical Relativity: Introduction

 \section{Introduction}

 There is a growing interest in studying highly eccentric binaries, where residual eccentricity persists until close to merger.
 These eccentric binaries may produce gravitational wave signals that are particularly intriguing and cannot be accurately modeled using quasicircular approximations \cite{Gayathri:2020coq,Romero-Shaw:2022xko,OShea:2021faf,Gupte:2024jfe,Zeeshan:2024ovp}.
-This subject has attracted considerable attention recently \cite{ShapiroKey:2010cnz,DOrazio:2018jnv,Hoang:2019kye}, but its detailed modeling remains largely incomplete.
+This subject has attracted considerable attention \cite{ShapiroKey:2010cnz,DOrazio:2018jnv,Hoang:2019kye}, but its detailed modeling remains largely incomplete.
 Accurate simulations that account for these effects within the sensitivity bands of LISA and third generation detectors can also help to exploit multiband observational opportunities \cite{Sesana:2016ljz,Vitale:2016rfr,Barausse:2016eii,Bonetti:2017lnj,Bonetti:2018tpf}.

-To improve the modeling~\cite{Albanesi:2022xge,Albertini:2023aol} of gravitational waves from eccentric merging binary black holes, thus extending the intrinsic parameter space to an 8-dimensional one, here we will focus on optimizing the design of full numerical simulations to explore this eccentricity dependence.
+Systematic full numerical simulations of eccentric binaries has been pioneered in \cite{Gold:2012tk}, and more recently in \cite{Ramos-Buades:2019uvh,Islam:2021mha,Healy:2022wdn,Ferguson:2023vta}.
+A recent paper \cite{Boschini:2024scu} compares definitions of eccentricity \cite{Campanelli:2008nk,Shaikh:2023ypz} during the evolution of full numerical simulations.
+Long term simulations have also been used to model gravitational waveforms for the inspiral, merger and ringdown of nonspinning moderately eccentric binary black hole systems in \cite{Hinder:2017sxy}.
+To improve the new modeling~\cite{Albanesi:2022xge,Albertini:2023aol} of gravitational waves from eccentric long term merging binary black holes, extending thus the intrinsic parameter space to an 8-dimensional one, here we will focus on optimizing the design of full numerical simulations in order to efficiently systematically explore this eccentricity dependence.